-Pastor Novakovsky, who says his Church is Pentecostal Christian, told Forum 18 he does not understand why officials claim this belief is "unknown in Belarus".
-He also complained that, during the second application, officials tried to pressure the landlord not to allow the Church to use his premises as its legal address.
+Pastor Novakovsky's Church is a Pentecostal church, and told Forum 18 that he does not understand why officials claim this belief is "unknown in Belarus".
+He also stated that, during the second application, officials tried to pressure the landlord not to allow the Church to use his premises as its legal address.

 No new communities allowed to gain registration?

-Pastor Novakovsky lamented that in private discussion Martynova told him that "there's an order from superiors not to register any new communities".
+Pastor Novakovsky stated that in private discussion Martynova told him that "there's an order from superiors not to register any new communities".
 She suggested that instead they meet without registration.

 Asked whether officials will ever give Your Will Be Done Church the registration it is seeking, Martynova responded that it all depends on the Church.
 "It's their business and you should ask them," she told Forum 18 from Minsk on 11 December.
 "If they get rejections, this means there are questions about their documentation."